What Is Asexuality And How Does It Feel To Be Asexual

 What Is Asexuality

-Asexual people do not feel sexual attraction to others, or they feel a significantly lower level of sexual attraction than what is typically experienced by the general population.
+People who identify on the Asexual spectrum either do not feel sexual attraction to others, or they feel sexually attracted at a significantly lower level than the general population.

-It's really important to remember that asexual people may still experience romantic attraction and have wonderful intimate relationships, but their lack of sexual attraction does not define their relationships or their identity.
+It's important to remember that Asexual people may still experience romantic attraction and have wonderful intimate relationships, but their lack of sexual attraction does not define their relationships or their identity.

 What It Feels Like To Be Asexual